HydroModPy/HydroModPy/README.md

 ## Git installation

-Option 1 : Download the .zip folder directly on the Git project
+Option 1 : Download the .zip folder directly on the GitLab project.

 Option 2 : Clone a repository using a Git management tool like GitHub Desktop.

+Option 3 : Use command line and classical Git functions to set up your work environment.

-The local path should not contain any white space, to be compatible with MODFLOW/MODPATH.
+Info : Your local path directory should not contain any white space, to be compatible with MODFLOW-MODPATH suite.

 ## Environment installation